 Admitted First-Year Students

-[NOTE: While there is no convenience fee for e-check payments, there is a 2.7 percent convenience fee for credit card payments.]
+*While there is no convenience fee for e-check payments, there is a 2.7 percent convenience fee for credit card payments.

 Admission is contingent upon maintaining your current level of academic performance.
 It is your responsibility to notify the Admissions Office of any significant decline in academic performance or of any disciplinary/criminal history that occurs after your application.
 UMass Amherst reserves the right to rescind admission based on this information.

-If you haven't already, arrange for UMass Amherst to receive a final official high school transcript with graduation date notation, which is required of all entering first-year students, before NSO.
+If you haven't already, arrange for UMass Amherst to receive a final official high school transcript with graduation date notation, which is required of all entering first-year students, before you attend Advising & Course Registration over the summer.
 If you have completed AP exams or college coursework, request that an official score report or transcript be sent as well.
 Student-printed transcripts are not considered official.

 Transcripts should be emailed to the Admissions Office.
 If it needs to be mailed the address is: